tdebaets/common/README.md

 Obtaining the Source Code
 -------------------------

 First make sure that you have a recent version of the [Git client](https://git-scm.com/) (`git`) installed.
-Then open a Windows command prompt window (Git Bash isn't supported).
+Then open a Windows command prompt window (note that Git Bash isn't supported).
 In the command prompt, run these commands:
 ```
 > git clone https://github.com/tdebaets/common.git common
 > cd common